syncfusion-content/winui-docs/winui/Scheduler/LoadOnDemand.md

 You can define a ViewModel class that implements command and handle it by the `CanExecute` and `Execute` methods to check and execute on-demand loading.
 In execute method, you can perform the following operations,

 * You can start and stop the loading indicator animation before and after the appointments loaded using the `ShowBusyIndicator`.
-* Once got appointment collection, you can load into the scheduler `Itemsource`.
+* Once got appointment collection, you can load into the scheduler `ItemsSource`.

 {%tabs %}
 {% highlight xaml %}